wyhaines/docs-test/docs/learn/tce/trb.md

 sidebar_position: 3
 ---

-# Probabilistic Secure Reliable Broadcast
+# Topos Reliable Broadcast

-The main responsibility of the TCE network is to execute a broadcast primitive named **Probabilistic Secure Reliable Broadcast** (PSRB) that propagates and securely delivers certificates across the Topos ecosystem to prevent [conflicting certificates](/learn/tce/conflicting-certificates).
+The main responsibility of the TCE network is to execute a broadcast primitive named the **Topos Reliable Broadcast** (TRB) that propagates and securely delivers certificates across the Topos ecosystem to prevent [conflicting certificates](/learn/tce/conflicting-certificates).

-By its consensusless nature, the PSRB is a simpler, more efficient and more robust implementation than consensus-based solution, which is important from a security perspective.
+By its consensusless nature, the TRB is a simpler, more efficient and more robust implementation than consensus-based solution, which is important from a security perspective.
 The protocol is permissionless and allows for dynamic reconfiguration.

-The PSRB exposes the following interface:
+The TRB exposes the following interface:

 - `broadcast(m)`: used by a process inside the system to broadcast a message `m`.
 - `deliver(p,m)`: used by a process inside the system to handle the delivery of a message `m` from sender `p`.